Olympics put China's press intimidation on full display

 - "In 2008 China still wanted to learn from the world even as it showcased its accomplishments and its civilization.
 Now they want the world to get used to Chinese power and to accept Xi's claim that his totalitarian rule is better than democracy," Mark Clifford, president of the Committee for Freedom in Hong Kong and former editor-in-chief of the South China Morning Post, told Axios in an email.

-Be smart: U.S. news outlets are facing increased pressure from lawmakers to highlight the human rights abuses committed by the Chinese Communist Party in their Olympics coverage.
+Be smart: U.S. news outlets are facing increased pressure from lawmakers to highlight in their Olympics coverage the human rights abuses committed by the Chinese Communist Party.

 - Republicans sent a letter to NBC Universal executives last month voicing concerns about "the extent of influence the CCP (Chinese Communist Party) may have over NBC Universal’s coverage of the games."

-During the Olympics opening ceremony on Friday, NBC News anchor and Olympics co-host Savannah Guthrie called out the "stunning decision" by the host nation to have a Uyghur cross-country skier light the Olympic cauldron.
+During the Olympics opening ceremony on Friday, NBC News anchor and Olympics co-host Savannah Guthrie called out the "stunning decision" by Chinese officials to have a Uyghur cross-country skier light the Olympic cauldron.

 - "It's so striking and so provocative by (Chinese president) Xi Jinping, and a real message," Guthrie said, per Reuters.